DavidWells/analytics/packages/analytics-plugin-crazy-egg/README.md

 ## Browser usage

-See below from the browser API
+See below from browser API

 ### Browser API